KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 [back to dag authoring page](https://github.com/KattsonBastos/astro-airflow-certification/tree/main/dag_authoring)

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;The Taskflow API paradigm was released in the versoin 2.0 of Airflow and brings us a new of of easily write DAGs.
-So, with fewer lines of code, we have the same pipeline, but, with this, it is easier to <strong>build</strong>, <strong>read</strong>, and <strong>maintain</strong>.
+So, with fewer lines of code, we have the same pipeline, but, with this, it is easier to <strong>build</strong>, <strong>read</strong>, and <strong>maintain</strong> it.
 </p>

 <a name="readme-top"></a>